About Us

 Day 5: Wednesday

-- Site visit to Batey Liberdad (Haitian community)
+- Site Visit to Batey Liberdad and Ysaniola

 Day 6: Thursday